 T: Actually, they do.

-T: The Penn Resiliency Program is used in school systems around the world to help children cope with depression.
+T: The Penn Resilience Training is used in school systems around the world to help children cope with depression.
 It really seems to work.
 Not just on depression, but there is some good evidence that if classrooms promote well being, the students are not only not depressed, they do better academically.

 CL: Is this part of the positive psychology stuff coming out of the University of Pennsylvania and Martin Seligman’s work?